Matrix models for the nested hypergeometric tau-functions: Broken integrability

 \section{Broken integrability}

-Constructions of this paper allows us also to describe a huge family of functions, which are not tau-functions of the KP hierarchy. \begin{remark} These functions, in particular, describe the so-called {\em stuffed} versions of the enumerative geometry invariants \cite{Borot} considered in Section \ref{S5}. \end{remark} Namely, one can substitute one or several operators $\gamma_{\sigma_i}({\bf t_i})$ with $m\geq i\geq 0$ in \eqref{taudef} with arbitrary formal series of only positive or only negative bosonic operators ${J}_k$.
+Constructions of this paper allows us also to describe a huge family of functions, which are neither tau-functions of the KP hierarchy nor tau-functions of 2D Toda lattice hierarchy. \begin{remark} These functions, in particular, describe the so-called {\em stuffed} versions of the enumerative geometry invariants \cite{Borot} considered in Section \ref{S5}. \end{remark} Namely, one can substitute one or several operators $\gamma_{\sigma_i}({\bf t_i})$ with $m\geq i\geq 0$ in \eqref{taudef} with arbitrary formal series of only positive or only negative bosonic operators ${J}_k$.
 Without any loss of generality we can consider only the Schur functions $s_\nu({\bf t})$ which constitute a basis in ${\mathbb C} [{\bf t}]$.
-For $i=0$ the substitution is elementary described by the series expansion of $\gamma_-$, therefore let us consider $m \geq 1$.
+For $i=0$ the substitution is described in an elementary way by the series expansion of $\gamma_-$, therefore let us consider $m \geq 1$.

 The skew Schur function expansion of the obtained vacuum expectation value can be derived in the same way as \eqref{MTS}.
 Namely, if in the definition of vacuum expectation value \eqref{taudef} we substitute $\gamma_{\sigma_i}({\bf t_i})$ with $s_\nu({\bf \tilde J_\pm})$, where $\tilde J_k = k J_k$, then in its expansion \eqref{MTS} the corresponding skew Schur function $ s_{(\lambda_{i-1}/\lambda_i)^{\sigma_i}}({\bf t_{i}})$ should be substituted with the Littlewood--Richardson coefficient $c^{\lambda_i}_{\lambda_{i-1}\nu }$ for $s_\nu({\bf \tilde J_+})$ and with $c^{\lambda_{i-1}}_{\lambda_{i}\nu }$ for $s_\nu({\bf \tilde J_-})$.